fishinwind/workshop/rst/Problem_Sets/problem_set_4/problem_set_4.rst

         yield result

     for record in parse_bed(bedfilename):
-        # do something reasonably creative with the record, e.g. calculate
+        # do something reasonably creative with the records, e.g. calculate
-        # the mean region size on each chromosome
+        # the distance between the start of the current record and the
+        # previous record .

 Problem 2
 ---------